Bunun people

 The Bunun (Bunun: Bunun; Chinese: 布農; pinyin: Bùnóng), also historically known as the Vonum, are a Taiwanese indigenous people.
 They speak the Bunun language.
-Unlike other aboriginal peoples in Taiwan, the Bunun are widely dispersed across the island's central mountain ranges.
+Unlike other Indigenous peoples in Taiwan, the Bunun are widely dispersed across the island's central mountain ranges.
 In the year 2000, the Bunun numbered 41,038.
 This was approximately 8% of Taiwan's total indigenous population, making them the fourth-largest indigenous group.
 They have five distinct communities: the Takbunuaz, the Takituduh, the Takibaka, the Takivatan, and the Isbukun.